bethanychamberlain/cv/index.md

 # Education

-### **Machine Learning and DataScience Program** with [*Integrify*](https://integrify.academy/international)
+### **Machine Learning and DataScience**
-Currently completing (April 2021 to September 2021)
+In April 2021, I began a bootcamp program with [*Integrify*](https://integrify.academy/international).
+The program will run until September 2021.

+**Topics:**
+* programming
+* data analysis
+* data visualization
+* databases
+* web scraping
+* cloud computing
+* machine and deep learning

 ### **MSc Research Methods in Psychology**
-Graduated with *merit* from the [University of Strathclyde](https://www.strath.ac.uk/courses/postgraduatetaught/researchmethodsinpsychology/) in 2018 (Glasgow, UK)
+I graduated with *merit* from the [University of Strathclyde](https://www.strath.ac.uk/courses/postgraduatetaught/researchmethodsinpsychology/) in 2018.

+**Taught Modules:**
+* Quantitative Research Methods
+* Qualitative Research Methods
+* Software Skills
+* Practical Research Skills

+**Dissertation Module:**
-*Thesis title: Transliminality and Visual Perception: Investigating the interaction between transliminality scores and the rate of inattentional and change blindness.*
+> **Title:** Transliminality and Visual Perception: Investigating the interaction between transliminality scores and the rate of inattentional and change blindness.
+>
+> For my project, I used
+> * E-Prime software to design computerized tasks to test change blindness and inattentional blindness
+> * Qualtrics to design and administer a survey to sort participants into groups
+> * Calendly to organize lab visits for research participants to complete the computerized tasks
+> * SPSS and Excel for managing data and conducting analyses

+**Accomplishments:**
+* 3rd author on a [publication](doi.org/10.1002/acp.3608)
+* Strathclyde Psychology Postgraduate Award for Academic Citizenship

 ### **BA Psychology**
-Graduated with *honors* from [Bemidji State University](https://www.bemidjistate.edu/academics/departments/psychology/)
+I graduated with *honors* from [Bemidji State University](https://www.bemidjistate.edu/academics/departments/psychology/) in 2016.
+In addition to generally broadening my understanding of psychological concepts, I also began to study research methods and statistics for social sciences.
+I used SPSS and Microsoft Office programs regularly.

 # Work Experience

+### **External Lecturer**
-### **External Lecturer, Public Mental Health** at DIS Study Abroad - Copenhagen
+DIS Study Abroad - Copenhagen (*January 2021 to Present*)

 Lecturer for *Public Mental Health* course.
 Responsible for one synchronous class a week in the Spring 2021.
 Course topics include COVID-19 and mental health; urban mental health; depression and anxiety; alcohol use disorders; and more.

+#### Skills developed and/or strengthened:
-* Communication skills: feedback to students, synchronous and asynchronous lecture presentations, public speaking
+* **Communication skills:** feedback to students, synchronous and asynchronous lecture presentations, public speaking
-* Technical skills: Canvas, Zoom, Microsoft Office, Padlet, Sli.do, Coggle
+* **Technical skills:** Canvas, Zoom, Microsoft Office, Padlet, Sli.do, Coggle
-* Research skills: course is based on peer-reviewed articles and reports from reputable organizations (e.g., the WHO)
+* **Research skills:** course is based on peer-reviewed articles and reports from reputable organizations (e.g., the WHO)

-### **English as a Second Language (ESL) Teacher** at VIPKID - Remote
+### **English as a Second Language (ESL) Teacher**

-Lecturer for *Public Mental Health* course.
-Responsible for one synchronous class a week in the Spring 2021.
-Course topics include COVID-19 and mental health; urban mental health; depression and anxiety; alcohol use disorders; and more.
+VIPKID - Remote (*January 2017 to October 2020*)

+Instructed Chinese students (ages 5 to 16) using VIPKID's curriculum.
+Delivered synchronous, online video lessons and adjusted the material to suit students' individual needs.
+Taught more than 3,000 classes and more than 800 students.
+Consistently received perfect ratings from happy parents and students.

+#### Skills developed and/or strengthened:
-* Communication skills: feedback to students, synchronous and asynchronous lecture presentations, public speaking
+* **Communication skills:** feedback to students, parents, and company across time zones and with language barries
-* Technical skills: Canvas, Zoom, Microsoft Office, Padlet, Sli.do, Coggle
-* Research skills: course is based on peer-reviewed articles and reports from reputable organizations (e.g., the WHO)
+* **Time management skills:** strict 25- to 30-minute lessons
+* **Enthusiasm** and **adaptability**
+* General **computer and technical skills**, including troubleshooting common video, audio, and network issues

-### **Graduate Teaching Assistant** at the University of Strathclyde - Glasgow
+### **Graduate Teaching Assistant**
+University of Strathclyde - Glasgow (*October 2017 to May 2018*)

-Lecturer for *Public Mental Health* course.
-Responsible for one synchronous class a week in the Spring 2021.
-Course topics include COVID-19 and mental health; urban mental health; depression and anxiety; alcohol use disorders; and more.

-* Communication skills: feedback to students, synchronous and asynchronous lecture presentations, public speaking
-* Technical skills: Canvas, Zoom, Microsoft Office, Padlet, Sli.do, Coggle
-* Research skills: course is based on peer-reviewed articles and reports from reputable organizations (e.g., the WHO)
+Marked essays and lab reports, invigilated for tests, maintained paperwork, and met with students to provide direct feedback.

+#### Skills developed and/or strengthened:
+* Varied **communication skills** both verbal and written
+* **Time management skills:** strict deadlines to meet
+* **Friendliness** and **enthusiasm**

 # Volunteer Experience

-### **Volunteer with Foodsharing Copenhagen**
+### **Foodsharing Copenhagen**

-Collect food from markets or cafes in Denmark and distribute food that would otherwise be wasted.
+I have volunteered with this organization since October 2020.
+I help collect food from markets and cafes in the Copenhagen area that would otherwise be wasted.
+We then deliver the food to a charity or we hand out mixed boxes of food at specific distribution points in the community to anyone who attends the event, no questions asked.

-### **Book Club Leader with Books & Company in Hellerup**
+### **Books & Company, Hellerup**

-Lead monthly meetings and communicate regularly with members and bookstore management.
+I have volunteered as a book club leader at this local book store since about January 2020.
+I lead monthly meetings, communicate regularly with book club members and bookstore management, and also handle general administrative tasks (e.g., keeping our online document up to date).

 # Skills